 Instructions

-- Cut out the cores and cut the apples into roughly equal-sized wedges.
+- Peel 5 medium apples and cut them in half.
+Remove the cores and slice the apples into roughly equal-sized wedges.

-- Place the apples in a saucepan, cover with water.
-Add the sugar, cloves, cinnamon, and lemon.
+- Place the apple wedges in a pot and cover them with 2 cups water.
+Add ¼ cup granulated sugar, 5 cloves, ¼ teaspoon ground cinnamon, and 2 slices lemon.

 Notes